rp-winter/gnuplot_c/README.md

 strcpy(a->w, "p"); //points
 strcpy(a->w, "l"); //line
 ```
-Details of different style fo graph can be obtained in Gnuplot documentation.
+Details of different style of graph can be obtained in Gnuplot documentation.

 3) Line width:
 Line width of a line graph can be set using,
 ```